KaarleJ/portfolio/README.md

 # Portfolio page

-This application is my own personal portfolio apge where I will showcase my IT skills and projects.
+This application is my own personal portfolio page where I will showcase my IT skills and projects.

 ## Development